manassaloi/manassaloi.github.io/_posts/2021-02-01-performance-reviews.markdown

 ---
 layout: post
-title:  "[Career Growth] Performance reviews - Self"
+title:  "[Career Growth] Performance reviews"
 ---

 I worried a lot about whether I should write this post.
 Would it seem Machiavellian to write about ways in which you can score a better rating in your performance review?
 I don't know.
 I went ahead because a lot of people inside Gojek as well as outside have found value from these tactics and most people early in their career still don't know how to write a good self-review about their work.